 In the Configuration Panel, double-click on the System icon, then click on the User Profiles tab.
 Click on the desired profile, and press the Copy to button.

-In the correct field, enter the UNC path which leads to the folder.
+In the corresponding field, enter the UNC path that leads to the folder.
 Under Permitted to use, click on Change.
 Choose user.